 just isn't cutting it.
 He probably cannot articulate his loss, but his love tank

 is staying on empty.
+He can't live up to how the Hero does it.
 Obviously someone is to blame, and children, you will

 recall, are quick to assign any anomaly in the universe to their own fault.
 The

 scapegoat deserves to be punished for this mess.
 Besides, when he takes the